Need a new FiberHead? Buy one HERE

 DIY Pixelwhip: Adding Curls to Your Fibers

-This DIY tutorial will show you how to reshape your pixelwhip fibers into a curly configuration*, with hints on how to achieve a custom look.
+This DIY tutorial will show you how to reshape your pixelwhip fibers into a curly shape*, with hints on how to achieve a custom look.

 By the end of this article, you’ll learn the following: